anthonyvmai/jobcoin/README.md

     }
 ```
 In the above example, we sent the addresses `test1` and `test2` to the API, which returned the deposit address `43939c7df9276e5309d8e87668c94c112908e4c264a51866e88ce6b13eb3115a`.
 When we deposited `50` coins from `foo` to the deposit address, those coins were automatically moved to `house` then from `house` to both `test1` and `test2`.

+## to do

+## security vulnerabilities
+ - there is no TTL on the generated deposit addresses, making the application easily DoSable
+ -- add a TTL on generated deposit addresses if they are not deposited into within `x` minutes
+ - there is no delay on the transfer from deposit address to house or from house to final accounts, making the coins easily traceable
+ -- add a bounded random delay on the transfer from deposit address to the house
+ -- add bounded random delays from house to final accounts (to make sure delays aren't all the same)
+ - funds are split evenly
+ -- add a bounded random split of coins (to make sure funds sent aren't all the same)

+## code cleanup
+ - use promises instead of nested callbacks
+ - hide AWS credentials...
+ - probably some splitting up of functions

+## application reliabilty
+The SQS queue I used is at least once delivery, meaning duplicate messages can be sent during instability.
+The depositer already handles this because if it receives two messages telling it to transfer from a deposit address to the house address, the second transfer will simply fail because there are no funds left.
+However, the sender does not handle this possibility of duplicate messages.
+Duplicate messages will cause the house to lose money and for the user to receive extra money.